AdmiralSbs/Product/ReadMe.txt

-Update Ingredient - Change the unit (if there is one), count (if there is one), availability (if there is no unit), priority Edit Recipe - Change the values (looks like Add Recipe) View Kitchen - See all the ingredients based off the parameters of Priority and Availability View Menu - Choose the people and times, and your brower will display a menu with all available recipes
+Update Ingredient - Change the unit (if there is one), count (if there is one), availability (if there is no unit), priority Edit Recipe - Change the values (looks like Add Recipe) View Kitchen - See all the ingredients based off the parameters of Priority and Availability View Menu - Choose the people and times, and your browser will display a menu with all available recipes

 Notes on Objects -
 All names are final